Treating periodic compensation payments as a direct deduction or income 108-03190040

 Periodic compensation is generally a dollar for dollar reduction against the daily rate of a Compensation Affected Payment (CAP) payable.
 The reduction is applied to the compensation recipient’s rate after the ordinary income and asset test has been applied.

-Treat periodic compensation as a direct deduction for the recipient if on the date of incident:
+Treat periodic compensation as a direct deduction for the recipient if on the date of the compensable event:

 Payments assessed as direct deduction will not affect the compensation recipient’s partner's eligibility until the compensation recipient’s entitlement is reduced to nil.
 Any remaining compensation will affect the partner of the compensation recipient’s own ordinary income.